The Training and Research phase

 Elective courses

-The list of courses in autumn 2025 are as follows:
+The list of courses in spring 2026 are as follows:

 Course Code Lecturer Credits Time and location